-- Birds monitoring system in cooperation with the Hellenic Ornithological Society. - Wildlife hazard management training. - Grass cutting and tree cutting in certain periods according to relevant Environmental Terms. - Monitoring significant species. - Landscaping procedures and guidelines with an emphasis on using locally sourced, endemic species. - Controlled spraying using biological pesticides (especially for overpopulation of species such as mosquitos).
+- Bird monitoring system in cooperation with the Hellenic Ornithological Society. - Wildlife Hazard Management Training. - Grass-cutting and tree-cutting in certain time periods according to relevant Environmental Terms. - Monitoring significant species.
+Especially on Samos (SMI airport) for the management of the Golden Jackal, and its habitat, which is protected by EU provisions. - Landscaping procedures and guidelines with an emphasis on using locally sourced, endemic species. - Controlled spraying using biological pesticides (especially for overpopulation of species such as mosquitos).